-There are many things that you should not do at work, but for some reason, crying is one of those things.
+There are many things that you should not do at work and, for some reason, crying is one of those things.
 I am one of those people who will cry wherever I am.
 If the emotion strike, I am not going to hold it back.
-I wouldn’t hold back a smile in public if I am happy; why is this any different?
+I wouldn’t hold back a smile in public if I am happy; why is this emotion any different?

 As embarrassing as it may be, a lot of people find themselves crying in front of their colleagues at some point for work-related or personal situations.
 Sometimes, tears just cannot be held back.
 Yet, for these moments, here are some things you can do to gather yourself and get back to work.

 Hideout in the bathroom for a little.
-Luckily, my bathroom at work is a private one-person stall.
-It allows me to that the moment to myself, trying to get the tears to stop.
-Take deep breaths and clean yourself up: wash your face with cool water, wipe the mascara runs, smile at yourself in the mirror, laugh.
+This will allow you to take a moment for yourself and help you get back to a calmer state.
+Take deep breaths and clean yourself up: wash your face with cool water, wipe any mascara runs, smile at yourself in the mirror, laugh.
 Just know you can do this!

 Take a walk or go get a treat.
-If the bathroom is still too out in the open for you at work, go for a walk.
+If the bathroom is not an ideal spot, go for a walk.
 Clear your mind while taking in the fresh air.
-Do not call or text anyone; leave your phone alone for this time being.
 Re-hashing the situation will only make you feel worse, so try not to think about it.
-Just try to feel your body moving and get your mind off of what is making you sad.
-Maybe during the walk, you can stop into your favorite coffee shop and pick yourself up a latte or pastry.
-This can cheer you up!
+Just try to feel your body moving and get your mind off of what is making you sad or upset.
+Maybe during the walk, you can stop into your favorite coffee shop and pick yourself up a treat to cheer you up.

 Focus on your work.
-After you cleared your mind, throw yourself back into your projects, answer emails that have been building up in your inbox, or do the most annoying, most brain-encasing thing you can do to make you feel better, even if it is only temporarily.
+After you cleared your mind, throw yourself back into your work.
+Answer emails that have been building up in your inbox, or do the most annoying, most brain-encasing thing you can do to take your mind off what is making you upset, even if it is only temporarily.

 We all have bad days.
 Crying does not mean you are weak or cannot handle your assignment.
 There may just be a lot of stress and emotion attached to it that allowed you to feel this way.
 Do not look at it as a negative thing.
 Just remember that you can get through it.